sosga/larn/README.md

 See LICENSE.txt in Larn-SNAPSHOT

 <b>Contributing:</b><br \>
 Feel free to fork, fix a bug or implement a new feature and submit a pull request.
-However I respectfully ask that contributors have:
+However I respectfully ask contributors to:

 1. A good grounding in the C language, code should be clean, correct, and not throw warnings.
 2. Not to radically change gameplay and / or make the game different from it's historic roots.